Pregnancy preparation

 The prime of your fertility is when you are 20–24 years old, with a sharp decline from 35 years old onwards.
 On average, there is a drop of 3% in fertility with each increasing year of the woman’s age (Figure 1.1).

 Folic acid is a type of vitamin B that is needed for the formation of blood cells and the development of baby’s nervous system.
 It has been shown to reduce the chance of a baby having neural tube defects (spinal cord and brain abnormalities) (Figure 1.2).
-A simple way is to take a folic acid supplement of 5 mg at least three months before conception and continue for the first 12 weeks of pregnancy.
+A simple way is to take a folic acid supplement of at least 400mcg once a day from three months before conception till the first 12 weeks of pregnancy.
 Folic acid capsules are sold at your local pharmacy.
+Some women may require higher doses of folic acid of up to 5mg a day (e.g. women with diabetes, BMI 30 or more, or if they are on certain anti-seizure medications etc).
+Do speak to your doctor for more advice on the appropriate dosage.

 Your check-up may include:

-It is possible to have a successful pregnancy if you have one of these chronic conditions, but it may be considered a high risk pregnancy and you will have to take some special precautions.
-If you are on chronic medication for these conditions, your gynaecologist will want to assess them in terms of their effect on you and your developing baby.
-For example, if you are a known diabetic on oral medication, you will need to change to insulin injections once your pregnancy is confirmed.
+It is possible to have a successful pregnancy even if you have one of the above chronic conditions, but it may be considered a high risk pregnancy and and some additional precautions may have to be taken.
+If you are on chronic medication for these conditions, your gynaecologist will want to review them for safety in the pre-pregnancy and pregnancy period.
+For example, if you have pre-existing diabetes on oral medications, you may need to switch to insulin injections once your pregnancy is confirmed.

 It is important to reiterate that most pregnancies in older mothers have a good outcome.
-Traditionally, an older mother is defined as any expectant mother who is 35 years old or more at her expected date of delivery.
+Traditionally, an older mother is defined as any expectant mother who is 35 years old or more at the time of pregnancy.

-There is an increased incidence of chromosomal problems as the quality of the egg may deteriorate with advancing maternal age.
-In particular, there is an increased risk of Down’s Syndrome when compared to a younger age group.
+There is an increased incidence of chromosomal problems with advancing maternal age as the quality of the egg may deteriorate.
+In particular, there is an increased risk of Down’s Syndrome compared to a younger age group.
 There is also an increased risk of twin pregnancy (see Chapter 22).
 In addition, older mothers have an increased risk of miscarriages.

-Overall, there is an increased tendency to medical conditions such as pregnancy-induced hypertension and gestational diabetes.
-It is important for any mother with an advanced maternal age to see an obstetrician early so that proper follow-up and tests can be performed.
+Overall, there is an increased tendency to medical conditions complicating pregnancy such as pregnancy-induced hypertension and gestational diabetes.
+It is important for any mother with advanced maternal age to see an obstetrician early so that proper follow-up and tests can be performed.

 Source: Dr TAN Thiam Chye, Dr TAN Kim Teng, Dr TAN Heng Hao, Dr TEE Chee Seng John, The New Art and Science of Pregnancy and Childbirth, World Scientific 2008.